 We pride ourselves on our customer service, dedication, and forward thinking.
-Many members of our doctoral staff have national reputations for being leaders in their field.
-As part of the Wisconsin Idea, we also strive to continually be global leaders in the field of diagnostic testing and have established reputations for excellence in testing for the dairy and bull stud industries as well as emerging infectious diseases such as transmissible spongiform encephalopathies.
+Many members of our team have national reputations for being leaders in their field.
+As part of the Wisconsin Idea, we continually strive to be global leaders in the field of diagnostic testing and have established reputations for excellence in testing for the dairy and bull stud industries as well as emerging infectious diseases such as transmissible spongiform encephalopathies.
 The Barron Laboratory continues to be an important part of the National Poultry Improvement Program (NPIP) through its service to the poultry industry.

 We welcome the opportunity to impress you with our quality testing and customer service.
 Thank you for considering the Wisconsin Veterinary Diagnostic Laboratory.